Anurag-Singhal1/Speech-emotion-Recognition/README.md

 User need to upload audio files to get the Emotion from the AUDIO.

-Project Done by using MLPClassifier.
+Project done by using MLPClassifier.

 Web Interface is done by DJANGO library of the Python.